 Note: If you want your results to only list customers who want to receive emails, make sure you click the button labeled "Retrieve All" so that it says, "Opt-in Only".

 The first step in customer searching is to select which category you want to search by.
 Your search options are customer data (like name, phone number, address, etc.), order history, specific event purchases, genre/classification, have not yet purchased, and donation history.

 Once you select what type you want to search by, new input boxes will appear for you to complete.
 Follow all of the instructions below to search by each different type.

 Note: To reset your search and see all your customers again, click the reset button in the top right.

 Searching by customer record means that you will be finding your desired customer(s) by entering in a customer’s first name, last name, email address, zip code, city, or company name.
-What you enter in depends on if you want to perform a strict or broad search.
+What you enter depends on if you want to perform a strict or broad search.

 You will perform a strict search when you are trying to find a single customer in your account.
-Strict search is helpful if you have staff performing customer service by telephone.
+A strict search is helpful if you have staff performing customer service by telephone.
 Time can be saved by looking up a caller’s last name or phone number.
 Finding a single customer is easy if you already know their first and last name or email address.